raimiyashiro/artigos/software-engineering/tests/unit-tests-with-intellij.md

 # Unit Testing with IntelliJ Idea

+## Introduction: Code is fragile
+It's never too much to discuss the importance of writing tests before delivering any code.

+If you are a developer, you should know one thing.
+Code is fragile.
+Code is fragile by itself.
+You know that as well as I know, and there isn't much we can do.
+A single line of code you deliver today can put you in big problems tomorrow: emergency calls, work on weekends, and the so-called, so-feared War Rooms!

+I hate being in a War-Room.
+It means poverty.
+Poor code.
+Poor deadlines.
+Garbage methodologies, often implemented by folks that don't know at all what agility means.
+Poor customers, not rarely. -- and other things that you can't control.
+Poor quality, which is not always on the *code*.

+But there is a thing we can do, so the problem (GitHub blame) is not on our side.
+We can assure our teammates that the code we wrote today works fine in a couple of scenarios.
+It means that the code has a minimum of coverage, sufficient *Test Cases*, which assures that the code won't fail in some foreseen contexts when fed by a range of known parameters.

+Let's start simple, covering the code with tests.
+Not only tests but Unit Tests.
+Well-written tests are most able to guarantee the *quality* of what we're delivering.
+Here, let me quote this:

+> As the number of quality grows, the number of War-Rooms decreases.

+Yep!
+Code is fragile.
+But I assure you that uncovered code is even worst.

 ## The principle of Unit Testing
-It's never too much to discuss the importance of writing tests before delivering any code. -- by *delivering*, assume that this code will be used by someone, being exposed to different scenarios and interactions.
-It would allow the user to send different parameters, maybe in an inappropriate order or in an inappropriate way, thus breaking the code unexpectedly.

- Ideally, the developers would do so, going even further: writing their tests yet before working on the code itself.
-That would be good.

-But unfortunately, in many scenarios, developers are too far from reaching the level of maturity in which they would always look for the correct implementation of TDD (Test-Driven Design) workflow.
-That's why I've decided to avoid writing about this exciting topic today.
-Let's start simple.
-Covering the code with tests -- not only tests but the unit, well-written tests. -- is extremely important to guarantee the quality of what you're delivering.
-Don't believe in me.
-If you think that the code you write, the same code that someday will be deployed in production, being used by hundreds, thousands of users, doesn't necessarily *need* to be tested, then you're fine.
-Keep going on your own, and I truly hope that nothing goes wrong.
-However, it's my moral obligation to advise you: uncovered code is the most expensive, and dangerous code you'll always deliver to your customers.

 // Great, now let's dive into the concept of unit testing.